raffraffraff/terrahiera/README.md

         ...
 ```

-# Less talk more showme
+# Less talk, more demo
-## The steps
+## What we'll do
 1. Clone this repo
 2. Create S3 buckets to hold your TF state
 3. Run tforder to figure out what order to deploy the stacks
-4. Work through the deployments in the order given, running `tofu init && tofu apply`
+4. Deploy in the right order

 ## Let's go
 ```